-The Premier must deliver on his public transport
+The Premier must deliver on his public transport promise according to The Age. |

 The cost in lost work hours from that one event would be in the millions of dollars.
 So, in analysing arguments for investment in various transport projects, it is vital to weigh the productivity implications of inadequate infrastructure.
 Over longer periods, the numbers become enormous; it is estimated Melbourne road congestion costs the economy about $3 billion a year right now, a figure tipped to rise to $6 billion annually by 2020.